Context Sensitive Analysis

 1. Why Method Calls are complicated.

 Method calls are one of the most common cases of dynamic control flow.
-In our previous chapters, every time we encountered a jump instruction, it was to a known static location, with dynamic control flow the jump location is only known at run-time.
-While the jump site when calling a static method is known at compile time, the return call is unknown -- it depends on the caller.
+In our previous chapters, every time we encountered a jump instruction it was to a known static location, with dynamic control flow the jump location is only known at run-time.
+While the jump site is known at statically when calling a static method, the return call is unknown -- it depends on the caller.
+So when running a static analysis we don't know where to return the results.

-The naive solution is to semantically inline the method call.
-In theory, this means expanding the content of the callee-method inside the caller-method, and then continuing normal abstract interpretation.
+The naive solution is to inline the method call.
+In theory, this means expanding the content of the callee-method, the method that is being called, inside the caller-method, and then continuing normal abstract interpretation.

-This is a bad idea, for multiple reasons, it can be hard to correctly change the code, we can not resuse the analysis across calls, and worst of all we can not handle recursive calls.
+This is a bad idea, for multiple reasons, it can be hard to correctly change the code, we can not reuse the analysis across calls, and worst of all we can not handle recursive calls.
+Recursive calls will keep coming back as a recurring problem.

 1.2.
 Abstract Calls

-The alternative solution is to think about, how the computer actually calls a method.
-When the computer calls a method, it stores a return position on the stack.
-When we return from a method, we use this return position as the target.
+An alternative solution is to think about how the computer actually calls a method.
+When the computer calls a method, it stores a return address on the stack.
+When we return from a method, we use this return address as the target.

-So one solution to the call problem is to at each state to keep track of a set of return values alongside the current state.
-This can be a concrete set, because there can only be a finite number of call-sites.
-Now, when we have step return calls we can merge the return value into each of those return states.
+So one solution to the call problem is to at each state to keep track of a set of return address alongside the current state.
+When we now reach a return call, we have a set of targets.
+We can use this set to update the state with the return value at each of those targets.

 In theoretical terms, your state is now a map from program points to a set of return states (2ι) as well as an abstraction of the powerset of states 𝐒𝐭𝐚𝐭𝐞.